Supporting Menopause

 Although it is a natural part of ageing, the menopause can elicit many symptoms that range from mild, uncomfortable or irritating, to completely debilitating.
 They can include hot flashes, night sweats, elevated heart rate, insomnia, irritability, depression, anxiety, brain fog, urinary issues, vaginal dryness and reduced libido.
 These symptoms can be extremely unpleasant, interfering with day-to-day functioning and leaving many feeling lost, so far removed from themselves, isolated or forgotten.

-Conventional Western medical approaches lead many women to feel there is something wrong with them when they start to approach the menopause, that menopause and peri-menopause are ‘disorders’ or an ‘illness’ that needs to be ‘cured’.
-Menopause is a fall in hormones the same way that puberty is a rise in hormones and we don’t view that as an illness (although many parents with teenage girls may disagree!!) or medicate this natural change.
+Conventional Western medical approaches can lead many women to feel there is something wrong with them when they start to approach the menopause, that menopause and peri-menopause are ‘disorders’ or an ‘illness’ that needs to be ‘cured’.
+Menopause is a fall in hormones we all have our own journeys through this time.

 Our society overly values youthfulness and the respect that is naturally attributed to age in more traditional cultures, is not as apparent in our society, leaving women fearing the ageing process rather than celebrating the knowledge and wisdom they have to offer.